NDHANA94/dynrclcpp/README.md

 ### Key Features

-- [x] `Dynamic Message Type Resolution`: Enables the creation of publishers, subscriptions, service client and service servers, where the message type (or service type) is resolved at runtime, offering greater flexibility and adaptability in complex systems.
+- [x] `Dynamic Message Type Retrieval`: Enables the creation of publishers, subscriptions, service client and service servers, where the message type (or service type) is resolved at runtime, offering greater flexibility and adaptability in complex systems.
 - [x] `Flexibility`: Adapt to changing requirements and environments with ease.
 - [x] `Ease of Use`: Simple and intuitive API for seamless integration into your ROS2 projects.
 - [x] `Efficiency`: Optimize resource usage by creating and destroying communication entities as needed,